Wyatt Earp (film): Box office

 Wyatt Earp, released six months after Tombstone, grossed $56 million on a $63 million budget, compared to Tombstones $73 million gross on a $25 million budget.
-The film opened at number 4 at the US box office, grossing $7.5 million in its first week.
-It grossed $25 million in the United States and Canada, compared to Tombstone $56 milion.
+The film opened at number 4 at the US box office behind The Lion King, Speed and Wolf, grossing $7.5 million in its first weekend.
 Internationally, Wyatt Earp was more successful grossing $31 million, compared to Tombstone's $17 million, but this was not enough to recoup its budget, making it a box office bomb.